MEOWNDLICHT/digital_library_system/README.md

 ### Librarians
 - Can create, delete, update user accounts and information
 - Can add, remove, update book informations
-- Can register, remove, and updat author-related informations
+- Can register, remove, and update author-related informations
 - Can create and edit borrow-related information

 ---

 ## How Does It Work?

-Honestly?
 IDK yet.
 Still a WIP.
 I kind of want to abandon this sht.
 The service layer is giving me a headache.
 Some methods work, but spaghetti code is lurking.
 Needs cleanup.